 However, nowadays, if you have a hybrid or electric vehicle, you may be better off running a company car.
 There are currently some good tax breaks for hybrid vehicles.
 Therefore, it’s certainly worth considering one of these vehicles if you plan to run a company car through your business.

 8 Tax tips for contractors -paying your spouse a salary

-Another one of the business tax saving tips is to consider paying your spouse a salary.
+Another one of the business tax saving tips and idea to help reduce your independent contractor taxes (UK) is to consider paying your spouse a salary.
 Indeed, your company can pay your partner a wage if they are doing some work for your company.
-This is one of our independent contractor tips to consider, especially if your spouse may be doing administration-type jobs.
+This is one of our UK independent contractor tips to consider, especially if your spouse may be doing administration-type jobs.
 This could include dealing with e-mails and answering phone calls.
 They could also be opening the post, updating your accounting system, etc.